Graduate Certificate in Fashion Design

-From conceptual and materials research, through to idea generation, design development, to range and collection planning, you will extend your understanding of design, while gaining practical skills in pattern cutting and garment construction, illustration and visual communication, and contextual knowledge, that support your progression into industry or postgraduate study.
+July Intake: from conceptual and materials research, through to idea generation, design development, to range and collection planning, you will extend your understanding of design, while gaining practical skills in pattern cutting and garment construction, illustration and visual communication, and contextual knowledge, that support your progression into industry or postgraduate study.

 This carefully structured programme is designed to build your skills and knowledge in fashion design and an understanding of your potential in this rapidly changing industry.

 The term 1 unit: Fashion Design and Representation, explores the fashion design process, from in-depth, personal research and creative expressions that are balanced by understanding their position in the market.
 Effective communication is essential and this is addressed in multiple formats - in every aspect of your work - from the research book, through to more formal illustrations and portfolio work, the representation of your ideas through fabric manipulations, pattern cutting and garment construction, and through academic writing for fashion.

 The term 2 unit: Responsible Fashion Practice, emphasises a more personal and problem-solving approach to fashion, where ethical considerations are explored through personal design research, and strategies such as zero-waste and upcycling to realise garment designs in a responsible way.
 The practical work is underpinned by Fashion Futures and Sustainability lectures that will enable you to understand and consider ways of addressing the challenges faced by the fashion industry of the future.
 In addition, you will develop your digital communication skills, in order to present your portfolio work in a professional manner.